joindin/joindin-vm/README.md

 		vagrant up

-1. Add hostname to /etc/hosts.
+1. If you don't have the [hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) Vagrant plugin, then add hostname to /etc/hosts.

        If you are on Linux, run this:

             (echo ; echo "10.223.175.44 dev.joind.in api.dev.joind.in web2.dev.joind.in") | sudo tee -a /etc/hosts

        If you are on OSX, run this:

             echo "10.223.175.44 dev.joind.in api.dev.joind.in web2.dev.joind.in" | sudo tee -a /etc/hosts

        If you are on Windows, run this on the cmd line

             echo 10.223.175.44 dev.joind.in api.dev.joind.in web2.dev.joind.in >> %SYSTEMDRIVE%\Windows\System32\Drivers\Etc\Hosts

 1. Browse to the sites
 	- For the joind.in site: http://dev.joind.in/
 	- For the responsive site: http://web2.dev.joind.in/
 	- For the API: http://api.dev.joind.in/

 1. You can log to joind.in test site with those credentials for an admin account:
 		* Username: imaadmin
 		* Password: password

 1. For other users, [look at the dbgen documentation.](https://github.com/joindin/joindin-api/tree/master/tools/dbgen#usernames-and-passwords)

 *Notes:*